 In Denver, Mayor Michael Hancock attempted to close down recreational pot shops, which prompted a surge of customers visiting dispensaries before the ruling was in effect.
 In order to halt the spread of coronavirus and reduce panic, Mayor Hancock retracted part of the order, effectively, reducing crowds at recreational dispensaries.

-Weed Pay Is Better
+Marijuana Pay Is Better

 Unemployment figures are through the roof.
 Many job seekers in retail and hospitality have used their relevant skills to find work in the cannabis industry.
 For example, customer service skills easily translate over into budtending positions.
 Better yet, cannabis industry positions tend to pay slightly better salaries than non-weed jobs in a similar field.